indexdata/reservoir/README.md

 Copyright (C) 2021-2025 The Open Library Foundation

-This software is distributed under the terms of the Apache License, Version 2.0.
+This software is distributed under the terms of the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
 See the file "[LICENSE](LICENSE)" for more information.

 ## Introduction